Our first part of the summer holiday; we stayed a week in Denmark close to Nørre Aaby on western shores of the Fyn island.

 Unfortunately, these beers are only brewed and sold by the monks to be able to financially support the monastery.
 The annual output has remained the same since 1946: 60.000 cases and every week only small quantities are sold from the doors of the monastery itself.
 Only to individual buyers and on an advance-order basis only: one order every 60 days per person per license plate and phone number and usually capped to a limited number of cases as well.

-On purpose, the monks do not sell to wholesalers, so that shows in the price if you ever happen to stumble across them in stores.
+On purpose, the monks do not sell to wholesaler, so that shows in the price if you ever happen to stumble across them in stores.
 They were DKK 110-125 (EUR 15-17 / USD 17- 19) PER BOTTLE, which was still “quite reasonable” as we saw them last fall in Brussels on sale for EUR 20-25 / USD 23-28 per bottle.

 In light of the above, I usually resort to St. Bernardus beers.
-The name-sake brewery from nearby Watou was granted a licence to brew Westvleteren beer just after WW2.
+The name-sake brewery from nearby Watou was granted a license to brew Westvleteren beer just after WW2.
 That arrangement ended in 1992 when the Trappist breweries decided that the Trappist designation only be used for beer that is actually brewed by monks inside their abbeys.
 Luckily, St. Bernardus still brews beers in (very) similar styles but now under their own name (and at a lot friendlier price range: about EUR 2 a bottle).

-No names, no prices and nobody to ask what they are called or how they should be prepared… Unfortunately, it turned out to be a one-off affair as we didn’t see them later that week.
+No names, no prices, and nobody to ask what they are called or how they should be prepared… Unfortunately, it turned out to be a one-off affair as we didn’t see them later that week.
 If you happen to know more about these stacks, don’t hesitate to leave your comments below this post!